-Sta te Significa nt Developments B7 The Community Communications Strategy addresses this in section a) identify peo phases; ple to be consulted during the design and construction Section 3 and 4 b) • redures and mechanisms for the regular distribution of information about or relevant to the development; ■ Section 4 c) - the formation of community-based forums, if required, that y environmental management issues for the development; ■ Section 4 d) set out prod i. ii. iii. through which the community can discuss or provide feedback to the Applicant; through which the Applicant will respond to enquiries or feedback from the community; for complaints handling, including details of how to enquire about the development or to make a complaint and response timeframes; and to resolve any issues and mediate any disputes that may arise in relation to construction and operation of the development, including disputes regarding rectification or compensation. ■ Section 6 e) e) include any specific requirements about traffic, noise and vibration, visual impacts, amenity, flora and fauna, soil and water, contamination and heritage. ■ Section 3, 4.2, 5, 6.5
+Sta te Significa nt Developments B10 The Community Communications Strategy addresses this in section a) identify peo phases; ple to be consulted during the design and construction Section 3: Stakeholders b) at least 5 da equirement to give notice to adjacent properties and Council ays prior to works commencing for approved works under t which are located within Council controlled lands; Section 4: Engagement Approach Section 5: Engagement Delivery Timeline c) • edures and mechanisms for the regular distribution of information about or relevant to the development; Section 4: Engagement Approach d) d) provide for the formation of community-based forums, if required, that focus on key environmental management issues for the development; Section 4: Engagement Approach e) set out proc edures and mechanisms: Section 4: Engagement Approach i. through which the community can discuss or provide feedback to the Applicant; Section 6: Protocols ii. through which the Applicant will respond to enquiries or feedback from the community; iii. to resolve any issues and mediate any disputes that may arise in relation to construction and operation of the development, including disputes regarding rectification or compensation.